 Two boys were caught in a riptide off Panama City Beach, Florida.
-Nine family members swam out to help and got trapped too.
-A couple on the beach remembered how ants link their bodies to rescue their young.
-They started grabbing strangers' hands.
+Their mother, grandmother, and several strangers swam out to help and got trapped too - nine people in total.
+A man on the beach remembered how ants link their bodies to rescue their young.
+He started grabbing strangers' hands.
 80 people formed a human chain into the Gulf of Mexico and held it for over an hour.
 Everyone survived.

 80 Strangers Formed a Human Chain Into the Ocean to Save a Drowning Family

-She turned to the strangers around her and started grabbing hands.
-"Form a chain!" she shouted.
+He started shouting at the strangers around him.
+"Grab arms!
+Grab wrists!"
 One person grabbed on.
 Then another.
 Then another.

 80 Strangers

-Within minutes, 80 complete strangers had locked arms in a human chain stretching from the dry sand into the Gulf of Mexico.
-Some were chest-deep in the water.
+The chain started with five people.
+Then fifteen.
+Within minutes, roughly 80 complete strangers had locked arms in a human chain stretching about 100 yards into the Gulf of Mexico.
+Some were chest-deep.
+Some were neck-deep.
 None of them knew each other.
-None of them had been asked by any authority.
-They just saw people drowning and decided to become a bridge.
+Police had told them not to go in.
+They went in anyway.

-The chain held for over an hour as volunteers worked to pass the exhausted family members hand over hand back to shore.
-It was grueling.
+The chain held for over an hour as the exhausted swimmers were passed hand over hand back to shore.
 The current fought them the entire time.
-But the chain held.

 Everyone Survived